Bananal Island: Environmental and cultural protection

 Bananal Island is a nature and culture preserve.
-In accordance with Article 28 of the Statute of Indian Law (Artigo 28 do Estatuto do Indío-lei) No. 6001 laid out on 19 December 1973, an area of 5577.26 km2 is preserved as Araguaia National Park and further 13584.99 km2 as cultural preserve for indigenous peoples.
+In accordance with Article 28 of the Statute of Indian Law (Artigo 28 do Estatuto do Indío-lei) No. 6001 laid out on 19 December 1973, an area of 5577.26 km2 is preserved as Araguaia National Park and further 13584.99 km2 as cultural preserve for Brazilian Indigenous.
 The northern third of the island, which is designated as a national park, is a popular destination for ecotourism.
 The southern two-thirds are indigenous territories.

 Inhabitants

-Although Brazilians of non-native descent lived on the island in the past, today only indigenous people populate the island.
+Although Brazilians of non-native descent lived on the island in the past, today the entire population is indigenous.

 At least four tribes live on Bananal Island: the Javaés, Karajá, Ava-Canoeiro, and Tuxá.
 There are sixteen aldeias or villages on the island: Barra do Rio, Barreira Branca, Boa Esperança, Boto Velho, Cachoeirinha, Fontoura, JK, Kanoanã, Kaxiwe, Macaúba, Santa Isabel, São João, Txoude, Txuiri, Wari-Wari, Watau.

 There are no bridges to the island from the states of Tocantins to the east nor from Mato Grosso to the west.
 For the greater majority of the year, the only transport to the island is by boat.
-However, for a few weeks during the dry season (June - August) the river is low enough that the island can be reached by car.
-The villages have roads wide enough for cars and tractors even though the main forms of transport are by horse, bicycle, and foot.
+However, for a few weeks during the dry season (June – August) the river is low enough that it can be forded and the island can be reached by car.
+The villages have roads wide enough for cars and tractors, but most travellers walk or ride horses or bicycles.